To create a Minecraft map using this method, several steps are necessary.

 ~43.0 GB unpacked

 recommended, when not using the pre-filtered pbd file addon

 Set up WorldPainter

 Before starting to generate some Tiles, you need to set up some settings inside WorldPainter.
 Open the program and then go to “Edit” in the menu and select “Preferences”.
 Go to the “Defaults” tab and click the blue link “Configure default border, terrain and layer settings”.
 A new window appears with the title “Edit Dimension Properties”.
-Go to the “Caves, Caverns and Chasms” tab and activate: “Caves everywhere”, “Caverns everywhere” and “Chasms everywhere” to enable cave generation for your map, but be sure to uncheck the checkbox “Caves breaks the surface”.
+Go to the “Caves, Caverns and Chasms” tab and deactivate: “Caves everywhere”, “Caverns everywhere” and “Chasms everywhere” Also make sure to uncheck the checkboxes “… breaks the surface”.
 After this, go to the “Resources” tab and deactivate “Resources everywhere”.
 Press “Ok” to save and leave the settings.
 Now you can create Tiles with the correct export settings.
 (Unfortunately it is not possible to make these settings in the script, so you have to do it by yourself).

 After installing everything, start the “MinecraftEarthTiles_TileSelector.exe” (or “MinecraftEarthTiles_TileSelector_Demo.exe”).